 So what we are saying is this, there were four major events in our marriage where we were clearly on our way to divorce.
 Although each event was unique in its own way they all had a few things in common.

 1) To start with, each time it was Janet who reached an end of putting up with the marriage we were struggling with and she made up her mind that she wanted a divorce.
 Our marriage was difficult right from the start.
-We were often struggling financially and the pressures of just trying to work and pay bills would often become more than we could bear, specially for me.
+We were often struggling financially and the pressures of just trying to work and pay bills would often become more than we could bear, especially for me.

 Then as our children got older we were often at odds with each other over the way we were raising them.
 We were both stubborn and unskilled in how to communicate without yelling and losing our tempers.
-And after a while the hostility in our home become more than she could bear.
+And after a while, the hostility in our home become more than she could bear.

 Then as all of those lessons come together that fourth and final time, we began to see just how amazing God’s love and grace really is.
 Just when we thought we had reached the end of possibility, the Lord showed up and let us know there is nothing impossible for Him.

-We had reached our end, after nineteen years of marriage and on the brink of divorce for the fourth time I reasoned to myself that there was no chance to put this marriage back together.
+We had reached our end, after nineteen years of marriage and on the brink of divorce for the fourth time, I reasoned to myself that there was no chance to put this marriage back together.
 But the one thing the Lord would not let me let go of was hope.
-Hope was what Janet had give up on, but as the Lord worked healing into her life, hope began to come alive again for her.
+Hope was what Janet had given up on, but as the Lord worked healing into her life, hope began to come alive again for her.

-We have now been married for more than thirty years and have been able to enjoy a good marriage.
+We have now been married for more than thirty-five years and have been able to enjoy a good marriage.
 A marriage that keeps growing into what God had always wanted us to have.
 His design is for two people to come together and become one.
 The lessons we learn through the difficult process the Lord brought us through have become the foundation for everything we believe.

 Now we are very humbled to be able to serve the Lord in such a way that we can help other couples follow the Lord on their own personal journey toward healing and oneness.
 It is our conviction that marriage is a very high priority in the sight of God and that even the most impossible situation can become possible with His help.